Read below for frequently asked questions related to IEEE Press author concerns.

 Could you provide an explanation of the technical review of manuscripts?

 The copublishing agreement with Wiley provides that both proposals and manuscripts go through the review process, with Wiley staff managing the process.
 IEEE Press volunteers continue to offer their expertise to authors through these developmental reviews.

 I’m an author under contract to publish with IEEE Press.
 Where will I submit my finished manuscript?

 Current IEEE Press authors who complete their manuscripts will submit them to Wiley for technical review.
 The final manuscript, as amended by the author, will go to the Wiley production team.

-Yes.
-The new arrangement with Wiley allows IEEE Press to cut expenses by reducing staff from three to one full-time employee.
-Jeanne Audino (firstname.lastname@example.org), formerly IEEE Press project editor, now has responsibility for author communications and for the IEEE Press e-book program.
-IEEE Press operates within the IEEE Book and Information Services Department, headed by Ken Moore, director (email@example.com), who is the principal IEEE business contact with Wiley. also, Lani Angso, Book and Information Services Department administrator, (firstname.lastname@example.org), provides volunteer support and maintains author contract records.
-All of these IEEE personnel continue to be available to answer author questions.
+Jeanne Audino (email@example.com), IEEE Press Product Manager, has responsibility for author communications and for the IEEE Press e-book program.
+IEEE Press operates within the IEEE Book and Information Services Department, headed by Ken Moore, director (firstname.lastname@example.org), who is the principal IEEE business contact with Wiley.
+Also, Lani Angso, Book and Information Services Department administrator (email@example.com), provides volunteer support and maintains author contract records.
+All of these IEEE personnel are available to answer author questions.

 What’s ahead for IEEE Press in e-book publishing?

 The 2009 plan approved by the IEEE Publication Services and Products Board also authorizes IEEE Press to vigorously pursue new products in the form of e-books that may be provided to library users of IEEE Xplore, as well as to IEEE members.